hanspeide/CastSupportLib/README.md

 # About CastSupportLib
 CastSupportLib is a fork of the CastCompanionLibrary-android from Google.
-CastSupportLib contains several bugfixes and enhancements, as well as better documentation.
+CastSupportLib contains several bugfixes and enhancements - please see the commit log.

 ## Dependencies
 * google-play-services_lib library from the Android SDK (at least version 4.3)